 One Saturday afternoon, my husband handed me our iPad and a portable keyboard and sent me to the tiny library in the country town where we lived.
 In the hush of that space, surrounded by worlds on paper, and deliciously alone, I began writing a fantasy novel.
 I worked on it every weekend, getting space from my children, using my brain, having adult conversations with the characters in my head.
 In those quiet hours, I found precious pieces of myself.
 No, writing didn’t solve any of my problems, but it helped me feel like a person again and reminded me that I was more than my ability to care for a tiny human.

-I embraced my desire to build a writing life
+I embraced my desire to rebuild my story

 I desperately wanted to write engaging, resonant stories.
 I wanted my books to be too good to put down and to connect with readers on an emotional level.
 But three years and two novels later, I still had no idea what I was doing.